 UMD Office of Community Engagement | $1,500

-The 2018 Good Neighbor Day will provide bus transportation for volunteers in an effort to expand service projects to areas of College Park not surrounding the community center, and to rent tables to allow more volunteers for preparing meals for Terps Against Hunger.
+The 2018 Good Neighbor Day event will provide bus transportation for volunteers in an effort to expand service projects to areas of College Park not surrounding the community center.
+The grant will support rented tables to expand capacity for additional volunteers to prepare meals for Terps Against Hunger.

 Vikara Village | $650

 “The Body Love Yoga Project” at Numi Yoga encourages self-confidence in teenage girls and introduces them to healthy lifestyle practices, including yoga, meditation, healthy food choices, healthy relationship choices, and a platform to share their experiences, challenges, and dreams.
-The grant from CPCF will support up to six College Park youth residents to participate.
+The grant from CPCF will support up to six College Park youth residents to participate in the program.

 Warm Nights Program at St. Andrew’s Episcopal Church | $1,000

-The Warm Nights Program is a week-long shelter for PG County homeless (30-35 people), to include 3 meals per day, toiletries, laundry, and other needed services/amenities.
+The Warm Nights Program is a week-long shelter for 30-35 homeless people, to include 3 meals per day, toiletries, laundry, and other needed services/amenities.